Developer playbooks

 - the buyer gets the right next action quickly

-- the merchant sees grace, expiry, and reminder timing clearly
+- the merchant sees paid-through dates, grace, expiry, and subscription status clearly

 - support does not need to explain recurring operations from scratch